-Meet Joy Lyndes.
+Meet Joy Lyndes

-Growing up the daughter of a teacher in a family of farmers in Vermont, Joy was taught the importance of giving back to her community and respect for the environment at a young age.
+Growing up the daughter of a teacher in a family of farmers in Vermont, Joy was taught the importance of giving back to her community and respecting the environment at a young age.
 From planting trees every spring as a child, to PROTECTING THE ENVIRONMENT as a professional landscape architect, Joy knows the importance of working with our environment to protect and preserve our community’s character and natural resources for generations to come.

 Joy represents all of D3 residents with clear and strong community values.

-Her first job at age 15 was a special
+Her first job at age 15 was a

-program for low-income youth called the
+special program for low-income

-Youth Conservation Corps where she built
+Conservation Corps where she

-trails and cabins on VT State Forest Land.
+built trails and cabins on VT

 In 1996 she founded an environmental planning and landscape architecture planning and design firm where, and she led it to employ over 80 professionals, won 2 Wells Fargo business growth awards and through her firm's work she created many successful civic QUALITY OF LIFE improvements like green infrastructure, ecological restoration, parks and trails planning and design.

 Before being appointed to the City Council, Joy distinguished her broad skill in PRESERVING OUR COMMUNITY CHARACTER by serving two terms on the Encinitas Environmental Commission, where she advocated for community and environmental protection and awareness.
-She founded and launched out 1st Cyclovia Encinitas.
+She founded and launched the 1st Cyclovia Encinitas.
 Through her role at the Encinitas Historical Society, she has dedicated her time to teaching and preserving the city’s rich past, giving her a distinct appreciation for the unique history of the city.
 Her focus on improving the quality of life for the community is evidenced by her deep involvement in projects associated with the environment.

 At the "101 tree planting on Highway 101 event" with contracted landscape inspector, community landscape architects and environmental proponents.